sjhorn/scott-horn/pages/ssamraj.md

 Scott, I've said this before and I'll say it again, it was a pleasure and privilege to have known you as a colleague, boss (Sly Stalone not considered), and friend.
 Every conversation I've had with you has been thought provoking, a time for *whinging*, table-flipping, and really just engaging that I walked away every time having learned something new.

 > P.S.
 Do learn Danish.
-It's a fun language :smile: and has a plethora of proverbs and phrases that are right up your alley!
+It's a fun language and has a plethora of proverbs and phrases that are right up your alley! :smirk: